-In an email, he pointed out that the firm’s management committee has three litigators among eight members: Mark Hopson, Yvette Ostoloza, and Anne Rea.
+In an email, he pointed to the fact that the firm’s management committee has three litigators among eight members: Mark Hopson, Yvette Ostoloza and Anne Rea.

 In a prepared statement, Schmidtberger said he was honored to have been chosen for the role.

 “It is a privilege to carry forward the leadership legacy Carter and his predecessors have instilled throughout their tenures as executive committee chair,” he said.